Skip to Content

 During fertilization of the embryo, genetic materials are exchanged from your egg (released during ovulation) and your partner’s sperm.
 This enables your baby to have genetic characteristics from both parents.

-However, this could happen differently with an abnormal number of chromosomes during fertilization.
-If this happens, your body responds by causing a miscarriage.
+However, sometimes an abnormal number or structure of chromosomes occurs during fertilization.
+If this happens, your body often responds by causing a miscarriage.
+In early pregnancy loss, more than half of miscarriages are related to chromosomal problems in the embryo.(NCBI – Early Pregnancy Loss)

 At 4 weeks, chromosomal abnormality is the most common reason you will have a miscarriage.